chrisnkoy/nim-move/README.md

 2 piles with 1 object each).

 ## Contributors
-Michael Lane and Liam O'Brien are the other two contributors on this project.
+Michael Lane and Liam O'Brien are the other contributors on this project.

 ## Contributing
 Contributions are welcome.
 For major changes, please open an issue first to discuss the ideas you would like to implement.